fabiofedele69/reporting/README.md

 The objective of the project is to investigate how Machine Learning can support Anti-Money Laundering (AML) investigations through:

-1. **False Positive Reduction**
+### 1. False Positive Reduction

 * Anomaly Detection using Isolation Forest
 * Identification of unusual AML cases
 * Investigation prioritization

-2. **SAR Filing Prediction**
+### 2. SAR Filing Prediction

 * Logistic Regression
 * Gradient Boosting
 * Risk-based prioritization of AML cases

 ---